CommunitySpecification/Community_Specification/governance-documents/participants.md

 ## How to enroll as a participant
-In order to enroll as a participant in the {project name} project, please submit a Pull Request to this [participants.md](https://github.com/finos/curref-data/blob/master/governance-documents/participants.md) file listing your name, organization, and date of enrollment, by following the steps described below.
+In order to enroll as a participant in the {project name} project, please submit a Pull Request to this [participants](#participants) file listing your name, organization, and date of enrollment, by following the steps described below.

 _:question:Please email help@finos.org if you encounter issues or have questions._

 **Step 1.
-Go to  the [participants.md](https://github.com/finos/curref-data/blob/master/governance-documents/participants.md) file** and make sure you are signed into your GitHub account
+Go to  the [participants](#participants) file** and make sure you are signed into your GitLab account

 **Step 2.
-Click on the :pen: icon at the top right of the the [participants.md](https://github.com/finos/curref-data/blob/master/governance-documents/participants.md) file**
+Click on the :pen: icon at the top right of the the [participants](#participants) file**

 [<img src="https://user-images.githubusercontent.com/51138318/151390328-00e6ac68-6069-493e-b536-d329fa9cc51e.png" width="500">](https://user-images.githubusercontent.com/51138318/151390328-00e6ac68-6069-493e-b536-d329fa9cc51e.png)